-The third part of the series of articles on exposure will be the shutter speed.
+Shutter Speed Chart is third part of the article series on Exposure will be devoted to exposure.
 You have already read the articles about ISO and Aperture.
-Now we will talk about shutter speed.
+Now let’s talk about Exposure.

 In this article you will learn: